awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iot-topicrule-elasticsearchaction.md

 Describes an action that writes data to an Amazon OpenSearch Service domain\.

+**Note**
+The `Elasticsearch` action can only be used by existing rule actions\.
+To create a new rule action or to update an existing rule action, use the `OpenSearch` rule action instead\.
+For more information, see [OpenSearchAction](https://docs.aws.amazon.com/iot/latest/apireference/API_OpenSearchAction.html)\.

 ## Syntax<a name="aws-properties-iot-topicrule-elasticsearchaction-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: